BiTinerary/PocketServerPi/README.md

 ## TODO
 * Create a basic, generalized image (personal passwords/credz removed) so that USB to UART adapter is not needed for setup and can be accessed directly via SSH, Butterfly, Putty etc...
+* Boot as HID device, extending the "swiss army knife" capabilities to Rubber Ducky territory.